 | Pedestrian-env. rating | Connectivity | 14.88 | 4 | 0.005 |

 This research was motivated by widely cited arguments in walkability scholarship suggesting that key neighborhood-planning attributes—notably population density, proximity to everyday facilities, and street-network connectivity—shape residents’ willingness to walk and their assessment of local pedestrian conditions.
-Using Amritsar as a case setting, the study tested these propositions across neighborhoods that differ substantially in urban form and development context, and it clarified how far residents’ reported walkability perceptions align with objectively derived planning measures.
+Using Amritsar as a case setting, the study tested these propositions across neighborhoods that differ substantially in urban form and development context, and it assessed how far residents’ reported walkability perceptions align with objectively derived planning measures.
+Across the association tests, estimated effect sizes fall in the small-to-moderate range, with accessibility to parks/playgrounds showing the strongest relationship to perceived pedestrian-environment quality and the most stable significance under conservative multiple-test interpretation.

 This study examined walkability perceptions in Amritsar by relating residents’ reported walking preference and neighborhood pedestrian-environment ratings to three objectively assessed neighborhood-planning parameters: population density, accessibility to parks/playgrounds, and street-network connectivity.
-Using a combination of GIS-enabled remote measurement (supported by on-ground verification) and a neighborhood-based perception survey, the analysis demonstrated that objective planning metrics can meaningfully explain variation in how residents judge local pedestrian conditions.
+Using imagery-based objective measurement (supported by on-ground verification) and a neighborhood-based perception survey, the analysis demonstrates that simple, reproducible planning metrics can help explain variation in how residents judge local pedestrian conditions.

-The findings indicate that accessibility to parks and playgrounds is the most influential predictor of perceived pedestrian-environment quality, with high-accessibility neighborhoods receiving substantially more positive ratings and fewer negative evaluations.
-Connectivity also relates positively to perceived pedestrian-environment quality, suggesting that navigable, well-connected street networks contribute to favorable walking conditions.
-Population density shows an association with both walking preference and environment ratings, but the results imply that density operates alongside, rather than in place of, destination access and network quality.
+The findings indicate that accessibility to parks and playgrounds is the most consistently associated attribute of perceived pedestrian-environment quality.
+Across neighborhoods, higher accessibility corresponds to more favorable environment ratings and yields the largest association effect size among the tested variables.
+Connectivity also relates positively to perceived pedestrian-environment quality, suggesting that navigable, well-connected street networks contribute to favorable walking conditions when interpreted alongside local safety and comfort considerations.
+Population density shows weaker, directionally consistent associations with both walking preference and environment ratings; under conservative multiple-test interpretation, density is best understood as an enabling condition that works in combination with destination access and network structure rather than as a sufficient driver on its own.

-From a planning perspective, the results support a practical approach for improving walkability in Amritsar: prioritize neighborhood-scale green-space provision and equitable distribution, strengthen pedestrian-oriented connectivity while avoiding unsafe over-permeability, and interpret density policies through the lens of the destinations and pedestrian conditions that make walking attractive and feasible.
-Methodologically, the study reinforces the value of objective indicators for rapid, cost-effective diagnosis and for guiding the targeting of interventions, while also emphasizing the importance of complementing these metrics with deeper measurement of park quality, safety, and micro-scale pedestrian infrastructure.
+From a planning perspective, the results support three practical implications for Amritsar.
+First, prioritize neighborhood-scale green-space provision and equitable distribution to improve perceived walking conditions and everyday livability.
+Second, strengthen pedestrian-oriented connectivity while pairing permeability improvements with measures that enhance safety, comfort, and legibility.
+Third, interpret density policies through the lens of the destinations and pedestrian conditions that make walking attractive and feasible, rather than assuming that compactness alone will generate walkability.
+Methodologically, the study reinforces the value of objective indicators for rapid, cost-effective diagnosis and for guiding the targeting of interventions, while also emphasizing the importance of complementing these metrics with deeper measurement of park quality, pedestrian infrastructure, and perceived safety.

 Barton H, Horswell M, Millar P (2012) Neighbourhood accessibility and active travel.
 Planning Practice and Research 27(2):177-201.